 Durham Rape Crisis Centre (DRCC) provides trauma and crisis counselling services to recent as well as historical or childhood Survivors of sexual assault, sexual harassment, and childhood sexual abuse and their families.

-DRIVEN is a collaborative wraparound service that serves as an access point for Survivors of gender-based violence to connect with all relevant support in Durham Region in one convenient location.
+SND is a collaborative wraparound service that serves as an access point for Survivors of gender-based violence to connect with all relevant support in Durham Region in one convenient location.
 On-site partners meet on Mondays, where clients can walk into their office location in Oshawa and connect with representatives who provide crisis support, counselling, legal services, healthcare and substance use services, housing services and more.

 Herizon House provides services to abused women and children Durham Region, including secure emergency shelter, counselling, advocacy and education.
 Herizon House also offers outreach counselling support as well as a transitional housing support program with no waitlist for outreach programs.
 Herizon House works from a harm reduction approach.